 Dal Lake, Kashmir

 The Kashmiri Houseboats are stationary in nature (non-motorized) and are docked at the edges of the scenic Dal Lake.
 They are largely made of wood with intricate carvings.
-The tourism department of Jammu and Kashmir have graded houseboats from A to D. Where A means most luxurious and D means least luxurious according to the features it offers.
+The tourism department of Jammu and Kashmir has graded houseboats from A to D. Where A means most luxurious and D means least luxurious according to the features it offers.
 Every houseboat has a large balcony overlooking the lake.
 A Shikara ride, which is a unique narrow wooden boat found in Dal Lake is often provided complimentary with your houseboat stay.

 Houseboats in Kerala, are motorized and bigger in size than the ones found in Kashmir.
 It’s not fast but is used to provide leisure trips on the backwaters.
 The houseboats are called “kettuvallum” in Malayalam.
 The houseboat cruise in Kerala can be availed from several places.
 But Alappuzha and Kumarkom are major towns on Vembanad Lake from where houseboat services can be availed.
 Little offbeat options are available on Ashtamudi Lake.
 The houseboat cruise in the backwaters can range from 1 night to a whole week depending upon the desire of the tourists.
 The hull of the boat is made of wood which is held together by ropes of coconut fiber.
 The roof is made from bamboo and palm leaves.
 The exterior of the boat is painted with protective coats of cashew oils.

 While many of India’s roads are well-trodden, there are vast swathes of the country that remain almost untouched by tourism.
 Some of these are only accessible by boat.
 River cruises are the best opportunity to explore these places, it also helps in appreciating how life revolves around a river.
-Ganga and Brahmaputra are two rivers where river cruise is most popular.
+Ganga and Brahmaputra are two rivers where river cruising is most popular.

 Brahmaputra River cruise, Guwahati